Wai-Technologies/raaghu-react/README.md

 ## <a name='how'></a> How Raaghu Design System Works?

 <p>
-  Raaghu Design System leverages micro-front-end capabilities by breaking the page design into the components.
-Based on the wireframe and theme design, Raaghu Design System applies the same CSS to elements, components and pages available in the Raaghu Design System.
+  Raaghu Design System leverages micro-frontend capabilities by breaking down page designs into individual components.
+Based on the wireframe and theme, the Raaghu Design System applies consistent CSS to elements, components, and pages within its framework.

 </p>
 </br></br>